Drill String Buoyancy Calculator Skip to main content

 1. Enter Mud Weight

 Input the current drilling fluid density in ppg.
-Heavier mud produces greater buoyancy and reduces apparent string weight on the hook.
+Confirm the value against mud balance readings and the drilling program.

 Built For